Dog Grow

 Participants completed 3 tasks, where we observed and discussed their train of thought, movement patterns and enjoyment of the experienced.
 Based on their feedback and findings, I prioritized improving design cues for direction and sizing.

-I updated the layout from images to icons, providing more clarity in the purpose of these buttons that led to platform features.
+I updated images to icons to provide clarity in how these buttons led to differing platform features.

 LET ME PET YOUR DOG, PLEASE